lariosm/lariosm.github.io/CS460/HW8/index.md

 [![Video demo](https://mlarios1.github.io/mlarios1.github.io/CS460/HW8/Website.PNG)](https://www.youtube.com/watch?v=hNpbzTOmSiQ)

 _NOTE: I apologize for any lag you might see in the video.
-I had no idea I was recording at 60 FPS until I played back the video.
+I had no idea I was recording at 60 FPS until I played it.
 Thought I'd put it out there._